-Although some invasive species enter the United States naturally via wind, ocean currents, and other means, most enter with some help from human activities.
-Their introduction to our country is a byproduct of cultivation, commerce, tourism, and travel.
+Although some invasive species naturally enter the United States via wind, ocean currents, and other means, most invasive species enter the country with some help from human activities.
+Their introduction to the U.S. is a byproduct of cultivation, commerce, tourism, and travel.
 Many species enter the United States each year in baggage, cargo, contaminants of commodities, or mail.